serverless-heaven/serverless-webpack/README.md

 ## Example with Babel

-In the `example` folder there is a Serverless project using this plugin with Babel.
+In the [`examples`](./examples) folder there is a Serverless project using this plugin with Babel.
 To try it, from inside the example folder:

 - `npm install` to install dependencies
 - `serverless webpack run -f hello` to run the example function